Dowsley/live-world-engine/README.md

 - [X] Multilevel view
 - [ ] Create a better tile/organism system
   - [ ] Organize metadata system, it is COMPLETELY fucked up.
 Gladly not used, *yet*.
+  - [ ] Track organisms outside of the grid
   - [ ] Tiles can have two things: What's its surface, and whats on top of it.
 Like DF.
 - [ ] Player (Astronaut)
     - [ ] View mode (K)